orcestra-campaign/livemap/README.md

-# MQTT Dashboard for live data during EUREC4A
+# MQTT Dashboard for live data during ORCESTRA

 This is currently only a scratch and may actually never get beyond that.
 See below for some default documentation of create-react-app.